TimurM/AccuWeather/README.md

 ###Limitations:
 * You can only lookup historical dates for up to 35 days at a time
 * I also set a limitation for the user to look back as far as April 2015
-* A user can only look up either historical or forecasted API, because the app making 2 seperate calls
+* A user can only look up either historical or forecasted API, because the app needs to make 2 separate calls

 ###Development Approach
 * I've build a custom directive 'ng-currentWeather' to display current weather information
 * I'm using a [Angular Chart] (http://jtblin.github.io/angular-chart.js/#getting_started) directive to display the weather information
 * I created a weatherFactory to handle to separate requests for past weather information and for the forecasted weather information
 * Since I'm building a client-side app and my plan is to host it on github pages, I'm not securing the API Key. (if it was a production app, I would of course do it on the server side)
-* I've also have over 10 unit tests to test the functionality of the controller and the weatherFactory that I've written following TTD principals
+* I also added over 10 unit tests to test the functionality of the controller and the weatherFactory following TTD principals

 ###Resources used to build this app: